 Social distancing is more than just a buzzword.
 It’s a strong recommendation coming from the CDC, as well as many state and local governments, that has resulted in many employers sending their staff home to conduct business remotely.
-The NAA provides helpful remote work tips, such as defining a set workspace and sticking to it, setting daily goals, and ensuring your team is equipped with those technology resources necessary to be successful in an off-site work environment.
-Maintaining business continuity while working remotely is best achieved through clear, concise communication of your expectations.
+The NAA provides helpful remote work tips, such as defining a set workspace and sticking to it, setting daily goals, and ensuring your team has the technology resources necessary to be successful in an off-site work environment.
+You can achieve business continuity while working remotely through clear, concise communication of your expectations.

 Harness the Power of Technology & Automation

 If having your employees work from home is not an option, focusing on automated processes to reduce your contact with others is crucial.
 Utilizing ePay processing and online payment portals like Tenant Web Access is a great place to start, as it will quickly reduce the number of tenants coming into the office to pay rent.
 As we are in midst of spring, lease renewal season is also upon us.
 Technologies like Tenant Tech deliver lease documents via email and online portals equipped with e-sign technology.
 In addition, Rent Manager provides built-in e-sign technology through Signable Documents.
 If you need to conduct property tours, leveraging self-showing technologies like ShowMojo and Tenant Turner is also an option.
 These resources empower future renters to view properties on their own time, without needing a leasing agent to be present.